rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ### I get an error when trying to use the key

+If the login fails, rerun the ssh command with -vvvv `ssh -vvvv 192.168.10.253`.
 If you see a debug message `sign_and_send_pubkey: signing failed: agent refused operation` the first time you use the key enter the following:

 `ssh-add`